janciesko/parallel_task_bench/README.md

-# OMP Task Bench (OMP-TB)
+# Parallel Task Bench (PTB)

-OMP-TB is a collection of benchmarks to measure tasking performance and tasking-related features in OpenMP.
+PTB is a collection of benchmarks to measure tasking performance and tasking-related features.
 Currently it includes benchmark as listed below.
-Benchmarks in the `reductions` sub-directory target task-parallel reduction support.
 In general, such benchmarks are useful to evaluate compiler language support as well as its efficient implementation.

-## OMP-TB Benchmarks
+## PTB Benchmarks
 - reductions/dot (Dot Product)
 - reductions/fib (Fibonacci)
 - reductions/powerset (Powerset Permutations)